engineersCode/facultydev1/participants.md

 ### Francesca Bernardi

 [Francesca](http://www.fbernardi.info) is currently dean's post-doctoral scholar in the Department of Mathematics at Florida State University.
 She is starting a tenure-track position in Mathematics with affiliation in Mechanical Engineering at the Worcester Polytechnic Institute next Fall.
+Francesca is the co-founder of [Girls Talk Math](https://girlstalkmath.com), a free summer camp for female and gender non-conforming high-school students interested in STEM and Media.
+The camp now has three locations at the University of North Carolina at Chapel Hill, the University of Maryland at College Park, and the University of California Los Angeles.
+It includes curriculum built with Jupyter notebooks to learn about number systems, network science, and SIR modeling.

 ### Ryan Cooper

-[Ryan](https://me.engr.uconn.edu/blog/faculty/cooper-ryan/) is assistant professor-in-residence at the University of Connecticut Department of Mechanical Engineering.
+[Ryan](https://ryan-c-cooper.uconn.edu) is assistant professor-in-residence at the University of Connecticut Department of Mechanical Engineering.
+He aims to strengthen students’ problem-solving skills by teaching numerical methods with project-based and active learning.
+He teaches computational mechanics, dynamics, vibrations, and senior design.
-He is now teaching computational mechanics using Jupyter, and his course materials are available [on GitHub](https://github.uconn.edu/rcc02007/Computational_Mechanics).
+He is using Jupyter in the computational mechanics course, and his materials are available [on GitHub](https://github.uconn.edu/rcc02007/Computational_Mechanics).
+Follow him on Twitter: [@cooperrc84](https://twitter.com/cooperrc84)

 ### Drew Youngren

-[Drew](https://drew.youngren.nyc) is lecturer of applied mathematics at Columbia University.
+[Drew](https://drew.youngren.nyc) is lecturer of applied mathematics at Columbia University, and he is interested in the role of computation in the learning of mathematics.
-He is now teaching Multivariable Calculus for Engineers and Applied Scientists.
+He is now teaching Multivariable Calculus for Engineers and Applied Scientists, and his materials are available [on GitHub](https://github.com/drewyoungren/mvc-sp20).

 ### Sara Hashmi